Table of Contents

 'a' is located in 'character' at indexes: 2 4 |

 We place an infix operator between two operands: the value to be tested and the sequence to test it against.
-It does not return any index
+It does not return any index, but True if the value exists, and False if not.

 We imported the re library, a Python regular expression library.
 It provides regular expression matching operations to support string-processing functions.

-loop, we printed the index of every occurrence using the element.start()
+Inside the for loop, we printed the index of every occurrence using the element.start() method.

 Using list comprehension